DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 TRUST BOUNDARIES

-- The TRUST BOUNDARY of a network defines where the device trust / don’t trust the QoS markings of received messages
+- The TRUST BOUNDARY of a network defines where the device trust (or not) the QoS markings of received messages
 - If the markings are TRUSTED:
     - Device will forward the message without changing the markings
 - If the markings are NOT TRUSTED: